Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 A few things to remember as we navigate this unintentional side of the spectrum:

-It isn't a pipeline - not everyone who crosses The Line starts out at a Troll and methodically works their way to Stalker.
+- It isn't a pipeline - not everyone who crosses The Line starts out at a Troll and methodically works their way to Stalker.
 People jump, and they can exist in two places at once.
-A True Fan can become a Doxxer with a single event - a perceived betrayal, a public callout, a brand deal that felt like selling out.
-A Lurker who's been invisible for years can cross The Line and land somewhere serious without showing any signs.
+A True Fan can become a Doxxer with just one incident, whether that's a perceived betrayal, a public callout, a brand deal that felt like selling out.
+An audience member who's been invisible for years can cross The Line and land somewhere serious without showing any signs.
 The absence of warning signs isn't the same as safety.

-Position is observable, but trajectory isn't always predictable.
+- Position on the spectrum is observable, but trajectory isn't always predictable.
 You're not trying to (or likely to be able to) forecast where someone ends up.
 You're watching for movement - any movement - past The Line, because movement is the signal.

 The unintentional end of the Parasocial Spectrum, past the line looks like: